Joe Wright: Directorial trademarks

 Wright won a BAFTA Award for best newcomer for Pride & Prejudice and was the youngest director to have a film open the Venice Film Festival with Atonement.
 According to the director's commentary on Pride & Prejudice, Wright is influenced by the work of British film director David Lean, and possessing a certain knowledge of art history, tries sometimes to compose his shots after classical paintings.

 Charles II: The Power and The Passion, Pride & Prejudice, Atonement and Hanna all have long tracking shots in them.
 Atonement has a continuous five-minute and five second shot of the Dunkirk evacuation.
 "Basically, I just like showing off", Wright told the audience at the Hay Festival.

 Personal life

 After meeting on the set of Pride & Prejudice, Wright began a relationship with actress Rosamund Pike.
 They were engaged from 2007 to 2008.

 Wright was married to British-American sitarist Anoushka Shankar from 2010 until 2019.
 They have two sons, Zubin and Mohan, born in 2011 and 2015.
-They separated in December 2017 and their divorce was finalized in September 2019 as a judge concluded that Wright had committed adultery and that his wife found living with him "intolerable".
+They separated in December 2017 after Shankar discovered his affair with American actress Haley Bennett.
+Their divorce was finalized in September 2019 as a judge concluded that Wright had committed adultery and that his wife found living with him "intolerable".
+Shankar took custody of their two children.

-Since 2017, Wright has been in a relationship with American actress Haley Bennett.
+Since 2017, Wright has been in a relationship with American actress Haley Bennett, with whom he has a sixteen year age difference.
 Their daughter was born in 2018 in Brooklyn Heights.
 As of 2019, the family resides in the UK in Somerset.